-The case is brought on behalf of any foreign workers who, on or after December 11, 2009, made payments to Overseas Immigration Services Inc., Overseas Career and Consulting Services Ltd., and/or Trident Immigration Services Ltd. for the purpose of securing employment in Canada, and who were afterwards provided with employment contracts to work at Mac’s Convenience Stores in British Columbia, Alberta, the Northwest Territories and Saskatchewan (“Western Canada”) under Canada’s Temporary Foreign Worker Program but whose employment as set out in the employment contracts was not provided.
+The case is brought on behalf of any foreign workers who, on or after December 11, 2009 to the opt-out/opt-in date set by the Court, made payments to Overseas Immigration Services Inc., Overseas Career and Consulting Services Ltd., and/or Trident Immigration Services Ltd. and who were thereafter provided with employment contracts to work at Mac’s Convenience Stores in British Columbia, Alberta, the Northwest Territories and Saskatchewan under Canada’s Temporary Foreign Worker program.

-You may be able to participate in this class action if you are a foreign worker who, on or after December 11, 2009 made payments to Overseas Immigration Services Inc., Overseas Career and Consulting Ltd., Trident Immigration Services and/or Kuldeep Bansal to secure employment in Canada with Mac’s Convenience Store in British Columbia, Alberta, the Northwest Territories or Saskatchewan under Canada’s Temporary Foreign Worker Program.
+You may be able to participate in this class action if you are a foreign worker who, on or after December 11, 2009 made payments to Overseas Immigration Services Inc., Overseas Career and Consulting Ltd., Trident Immigration Services and received an employment contract with Mac’s Convenience Store in British Columbia, Alberta, the Northwest Territories or Saskatchewan under Canada’s Temporary Foreign Worker Program.

 If you believe you fit this description, then please send call us at 604.734.8001 or send an email to email@example.com providing your name, address and email address.
 We will add you to our list of potential claimants and notify you of any important developments in this case.

 British Columbia Supreme Court certifies the action as a class action.